![AI Headshot Generators vs Professional Headshots: Complete Guide [2026] — Photography Shark](/blog/ai-headshots-vs-professional-headshots-w640.webp)

 For casual social media use — not professional profiles but personal accounts — the distinction matters less.

-Where it matters: LinkedIn, where you're creating a professional first impression with every connection request and every application.
+Where it matters: LinkedIn, where you're creating a professional first impression with every connection request and every application -- the LinkedIn profile photo guide details the exact specs and optimization steps that drive higher engagement.
 Actor submissions, where a headshot is the primary signal to casting professionals about your type, your range, and your professionalism.
 Corporate websites, where your headshot represents your company as well as yourself.
 Dating profile photos, where authenticity is the entire point.

 For any professional use where the image will be judged by someone who looks at many headshots, a professional session is worth the investment.